SDGLBL/mcp-claude-code/README.md

 - **Code Modification**: Make targeted edits to files with proper permission handling
 - **Enhanced Command Execution**: Run commands and scripts in various languages with improved error handling and shell support
 - **File Operations**: Manage files with proper security controls through shell commands
-- **Code Discovery**: Find relevant files and code patterns across your project
+- **Code Discovery**: Find relevant files and code patterns across your project with high-performance searching
 - **Agent Delegation**: Delegate complex tasks to specialized sub-agents that can work concurrently
 - **Multiple LLM Provider Support**: Configure any LiteLLM-compatible model for agent operations
 - **Jupyter Notebook Support**: Read and edit Jupyter notebooks with full cell and output handling